ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/content_aware_cache.md

 1\.
 For inline rendering just displaying the content name, image attribute, and/or link, it would be enough to:

-- Look into how many inline (non ESI) render calls for content rendering you are doing, and see if you can organize it differently.
+- Look into how many inline (non ESI) render calls for content rendering you're doing, and see if you can organize it differently.
 - Consider inlining the views not used elsewhere in the given template and [tagging the response in Twig](#response-tagging-in-templates) with "relation" tags.
     - (Optional) You can set reduced cache TTL for the given view, to reduce the risk of stale cache on subtree operations affecting the inlined content.